Tavira Intro > 1 week > Day Trips > Tavira Beaches > Airport To Tavira > Tavira Sights > Barril Beach > Algarve Intro

 Tavira Portugal Guide - Fully Updated for 2019!

-Tavira’s relaxed and unhurried ambience makes it a great location for families or more mature visitors seeking a calm holiday destination.
+Tavira’s relaxed and unhurried ambience makes it ideal for families or more mature visitors seeking a calm holiday destination.
 For the more active visitor, there are numerous cycling paths, long hiking routes, excellent golf courses and kilometres of waterways waiting to be discovered by kayak.

 Tavira is located on the eastern side of the Algarve, approximately 30 km east of Faro and 25km west of the Spanish border.
-This region of the Algarve attracts fewer tourists than the central or western Algarve, and provides visitors with a more authentic Portuguese experience.
+This region of the Algarve attracts fewer tourists than the central or western Algarve, and provides a more peaceful and calm holiday destination.

-Flowing through the centre of Tavira is the Gilao River, which meanders into the shallow waterways and mudflats of the Ria Formosa National Park; a haven for migratory birds and sea life.
-Beyond the Ria Formosa lagoons is the Ilha de Tavira, a sandbar island which is the location of Tavira’s pristine beaches.
+Flowing through the centre of Tavira is the Gilao River, which meanders into the shallow waterways and mudflats of the Ria Formosa Nature Park; a haven for migratory birds and sea life.
+Beyond the Ria Formosa lagoons is the Ilha de Tavira, a sandbar island which is the location of Tavira’s beautiful beaches.

 Who should visit Tavira Portugal?